pmahend1/BingRewards/README.md

 ## Known Issues

-- Since release of Edgium(New Microsoft Edge based on Chromium) and subsequent releases of web drivers there is an issue with Selenium driver run.
+- Since release of Edgium(New Microsoft Edge based on Chromium) and subsequent releases of web drivers there may be an issue with Selenium driver run sometimes.
+Please [raise an issue](https://github.com/pmahend1/BingRewards/issues) to report them.

+## Binaries

+- You can download latest binaries from [Releases](https://github.com/pmahend1/BingRewards/releases) and run on Windows.
+If you build on Linux it should have similar files.